mkbabb/googleapiutils2/README.md

 -   If the file's already been uploaded, the MIME type is inferred from the file's metadata.
 -   If the file's not been uploaded, the MIME type is inferred from the file's extension.
 -   If the file's extension is not recognized, the MIME type is set to `GoogleMimeTypes.file`.
+-

+#### Markdown Support

+The library supports uploading Markdown files to Google Drive.
+The MIME type is set to `GoogleMimeTypes.markdown`, and the file is converted to Google Docs format upon upload.

+Conversely when downloading a markdown file, set MIME type `GoogleMimeTypes.markdown`, and the file will be downloaded first as an HTML file, and then converted to markdown format, thereupon renamed to `.md`.

 ### Example: upload a file to a folder.